lab1092/blender-manual_ja/manual/rigging/posing/editing.rst

    Copy and paste pose buttons in the 3D View header in Pose mode.

-Blender allows you to copy and paste a pose, either through the :guilabel:`Pose` menu, or directly using the three "copy/paste" buttons found at the right part of the 3D views header:
+Blender allows you to copy and paste a pose, either through the *Pose* menu, or directly using the three "copy/paste" buttons found at the right part of the 3D views header:

 :menuselection:`Pose --> Copy Current Pose`